OmarSayd/Binary-Classification/README.md

 To run the program....

-1.Upload the data into your Google Drive cloud.
-2.Then set the data paths as mentioned in the python notebook.
-3.Then Run the program.
+1)Upload the data into your Google Drive cloud.--> 2)Then set the data paths as mentioned in the python notebook.--> 3)Then Run the program.